JuliaTomo/DeepReconstruction.jl/README.md

 # Welcome to JuliaTomo/DeepImagePrior.jl

-The code reconstructs 2D images from tomographic measurements based on Deep Image Prior [1].
-Gadelha [2] apply DIP to the tomographic reconstruction task.
+The code reconstructs a 2D image from tomographic measurements based on Deep Image Prior [1].
+Gadelha et al. [2] apply DIP to the tomographic reconstruction task.
 This code implements [2] with some differences.
 We use a sparse array as a forward projection operator and use the automatic differentiation from Flux.
-This makes it possible to use more flexible geometry. ([2] only supports the limited geometry.)
+This makes it possible to use more flexible geometry, whereas [2] only supports the limited geometry.
 For the forward operator, we need another package `TomoForward` (Check the installation below).

 For the UNet architecture, I modify the code from [3].
 Many thanks to the author of [3]!
 For the bilinear upsampling layer, I use the codes from the branch: https://github.com/FluxML/Flux.jl/pull/1180 .
 If it is merged, it will be removed.